Skip to main content

 Eventually his mother remarried, to a man named Robert Baker; the 1940 census lists him as Lucy and Robert's stepson.
 Tommy went to work for Edgell Construction and learned to be a truck mechanic.
 He was drafted on June 30 1942, at which time he was working for the Eastern Shore Public Service Company, and enlisted on February 18, 1943.
 He was assigned to the 406th Engineer Combat Company as an auto mechanic and served in Europe with the unit.
 He reports that he landed in Normandy the day after D-Day where his first assignment was to drive a heavy truck towing a bulldozer.
 Later he was one of the soldiers who made the phony tank tracks for the inflatable tanks.
 Tom was wounded with a piece of shrapnel in his arm, and later got frostbitten feet during the Battle of the Bulge.

 After he returned from Europe, he married Gladys Warren on August 4, 1945.
 He returned to Fort Dix to serve out the remainder of his time, while Gladys stayed with her father.
-After his discharge, with the rank of SGT, they settled in Dover and he and Gladys had two children: Cathy and Richard.
+After his discharge they settled in Dover and he and Gladys had two children: Cathy and Richard.
 Tom worked many different jobs.
 He got up early in the morning and milked cows for Nelson Masey, then went to his mechanic's job in Dover.
 At night he milked cows again.
 His family reports that "he carried his daughter around with him when she was little and told her, over and over, that she was going to college."
 She did, graduating from the University of Delaware.

 Tom worked his way up to be service manager at Bolan Motors, the Ford dealership in Dover.
 He worked there for more than 35 years, while also working nights and weekends at the Trader Funeral Home.
 He stayed on at Trader after the dealership closed, continuing to work until 2020 when the pandemic forced him to stay home.